Coconut - the tree of life

 Coconut Oil: is grown in the sun bleached island of Sri Lanka.
 The oil is produced from freshly picked mature coconuts that have been certified organically grown.
 The coconut meat is then passed through a cold process expeller at controlled temperatures to extract the oil.

-ROAR coconut oil virgin pressed (extra virgin is a meaningless term in regards to coconut oil as the virgin press is the first press) and has not been bleached, deodorised, hydrogenated or heat treated – meaning that it has optimum flavour and health properties.
+ROAR extra virgin coconut oil has not been bleached, deodorised, hydrogenated or heat treated – meaning that it has optimum flavour and health properties.

 We strongly recommend you stay clear of non-virgin coconut oils that have been refined (also called RBT – refined bleached and deodorised).
 They will not have the same poly-phenols that give the coconut its unique and profound health properties.